-After all, Mike Stanton did appear in every postseason from 1991 to 2002 (except for the strike shortened year in 1994) and owns the third most game appearances in postseason history (53).
+After all, Mike Stanton did appear in every postseason from 1991 to 2002 (except for the strike shortened year in 1994) and owns the fourth most game appearances in postseason history (53).

 As an analyst for the Astros, Stanton gets the chance to break down the game, sharing the expertise he comprised over a successful nineteen-year career in the majors, culminating in three World Series titles.

 Stanton, 50, is best remembered for his tenure with the New York Yankees in the late-nineties, a part of back-to-back-to-back championships from 1998-00, who, along with Jeff Nelson, were the primary set-up men for Mariano Rivera.